The Best 5 Liquor Store POS Systems (& How To Choose The Right One For Your Business)

 Liquor stores are unique businesses with constantly fluctuating inventory and price changes, meaning that choosing an effective point of sale system is extremely important.
-Businesses that sell liquor, like grocery and convenience stores, have the same needs.
+Businesses that sell liquor, such as grocery and convenience stores, have the same needs.
 You’ll need to make sure the system is strong in certain very important areas.
 If you’re looking for a good POS to manage the sale of both liquor and food, you’re going to want to read our post on the best POS software for bars and nightclubs.
-If you’re just selling the hard stuff, read on!
+If you’re only selling the hard stuff, read on!

 Table of Contents

 What Is The Best Liquor Store POS System?

 A liquor POS system helps store owners manage their liquor inventory, see their top sellers, market to their best customers, and even sell liquor online.
 Cloud POS meets all of these liquor POS needs and more.
 If you’re looking for a POS system for a liquor store, read on to learn about the top choices on the market.

 Lightspeed Retail, pricing for which ranges from $69 to $229/month (billed annually, with Lightspeed Payments), is one of the more advanced iPad and desktop retail POS systems around.
 If you have the budget for it, it’s highly likely Lightspeed has all the features your liquor store will need to thrive.
 Lightspeed has an exceptionally strong inventory system that integrates your in-store and online sales.
 Stock can be ordered directly through the POS, and you can create a single purchase order for multiple vendors.

 Lightspeed also offers terrific reporting capabilities, allowing for real-time analysis.
 Its employee tracking lets you see who is ringing up what products and cuts down on the potential for fraud.
 Lightspeed’s gift card system is also top-notch at storing customer information and predicting future purchases.